-2. Stop adding pointless calories to your dishes.
-Don’t just do what you’ve always done.
+2. Stop adding pointless calories, even from healthier options.
 Is that extra swirl of oil in the dish necessary?
 Is your coffee really in need of an additional pack of sugar?
 Does that pie really need two crusts?
-Do you really want to pile that much food on your plate for the meal instead of eating some, seeing how you feel, and then going back for seconds?
+Do you really want to pile that much food on your plate instead of going back for seconds if you want them?
 Habits can be hard to break.
 Make mindful choices and you’ll probably save yourself hundreds of calories a week without missing a beat in terms of enjoyment and taste.

 3. Master a few herbs and spices.
-Really, you don’t need to figure them all out.
-Chances are you have a few you like.
-Think about your favorite restaurant dishes, things you like the taste of, and ask the waiter (or read the recipe) to see what spices/herbs are making your tastebuds happy.
-Focus on those first and be sure to have them on hand.
+You don’t need to figure them all out.
+Think about your favorite restaurant dishes, things you like the taste of, and ask the waiter (or read the recipe) to see what spices/herbs are making your taste buds happy.
+Focus on those and have them on hand.
 Flavorful dishes aren’t hard – they just take a little thinking to figure out what tastes best to you and your family/friends.